Where Light Began: A Pilgrimage to Nikola Tesla’s Birthplace in Smiljan, Croatia

 We got back in the car, the silence of the valley replaced by the engine's hum.
 Our next stop was the Roman roar of Split, all marble and Mediterranean chaos.
 But for a few hours, we'd stood in the profound quiet where the modern world first flickered to life in one brilliant, troubled mind.
 The detour was worth every kilometer.

-Nikola Tesla gave all to understand pachamama.
+Nikola Tesla gave his life to decoding the invisible machinery of nature - what we might call the heartbeat of pachamama (Mother Earth).
 We are on the same path, albeit in a very different way, heading next to one of the most opulent places that nature created and sapiens shaped: the incredible Split to Dubrovnik Adriatic Highway.

 Keep wandering!